Qualitative Data: Practices for RDM Planning and Sharing Online

 This workshop welcomes both groups to learn about best practices and considerations for managing and sharing quantitative data.
 We’ll start with practical skills and workflows, and then move on to a discussion about hesitations and urgencies.
 Qualitative research often grows out of relationships of trust, and information is deeply contextual, making data sharing sticky.
 However, communities are often approached by different researchers for similar information, and data sharing can also help alleviate research fatigue.
 Let’s learn and unpack together!

 *Presented by Danica Evering (Research Data Management Specialist).
-This is a hybrid session with options to attend in person or virtually.
-The presentation by Danica Evering will be recorded and shared on the Sherman Centre's website.
-The discussion will not be recorded or shared.
+The virtual presentation by Danica Evering will be recorded and shared on the Sherman Centre's website.
+The discussion section of the event, however, will NOT be recorded or shared.

 - Wednesday, April 5, 2023